What are common neighbour disputes?

 A common complaint raised by people is to do with noise.
 Noise complaints can vary from loud music to excessive or loud barking from a dog.
 Some noises are unavoidable, however, they can become unbearable and an ongoing problem.
 It's best to informally speak to your neighbour asking them to reduce the noise or control it.
 If your neighbour is a tenant, you could also contact their landlord to deal with the situation.
 Bear in mind that, although you have a right to peacefully enjoy your property, there is no right to total silence.

 Trees and hedges

 Tall hedges have become increasingly prevalent due to people wanting more privacy from their neighbours.
-However, hedges can't be more than 2 metres tall or affect your enjoyment of your home or garden (ie because it's blocking the light).
+However, hedges generally can't be more than 2 metres tall or affect your enjoyment of your home or garden (ie because they're blocking the light).
 You can ask your local council for a complaint form but you might have to pay a fee for the council to consider your complaint.

 Boundaries, fences and driveways